Support for Visitors

 Criteria for Visiting a Patient

 Please note that this information does not apply to the Emergency Department at Mount Sinai Hospital.
-Visit the Emergency Department during COVID-19 page for information.
+For more information, visit the Emergency Department during COVID-19 page.

-The following requirements are in place for visiting patients or accompanying a patient to an appointment at Bridgepoint Active Healthcare and Mount Sinai Hospital.
+The following requirements and updated criteria are in place for visiting patients or accompanying a patient to an appointment at Bridgepoint Active Healthcare and Mount Sinai Hospital.
 Patients who meet the criteria for having an essential visitor will need to designate one essential care partner and one alternate.
-Only one essential care partner is allowed at the bedside per day.
+Only one essential care partner is allowed at a time.
 Essential care partners should check in with the care team on arrival to the unit and should remain at the bedside.
-There are no in-and-out privileges.
+If visiting a patient on Additional Precautions, you may be required to wear additional protective equipment.

 - Surgical patients